Genomics-CRT/Data-Science-For-Life-Science/Introduction_to_Math_and_Statistics/R/Introduction_to_statistics_R_part2.md

 ​	Let's interpret the output.
 Generally, you look at only p-value, and draw conclusions like this: "p-value < 0.05, so we have evidence to reject H0 at this level, and it means there is a difference between groups caused not only by chance".
 But what about t = 4.7647, df = 98 and 95 percent confidence interval?
 What can these metrics tell us and why are they important too?

 ​	When you perform a t-test, you calculate a specific measure called T-statistic.
 It basically measures the size of the difference between sample mean of group 1 and sample mean of group 2 relative to the variation in the sample data.
 In other words, T-statistic is simply the calculated difference represented in units of standard error.
-Just look at the formula (for simplification, denominator is just SE, without details, but it represents standard error of 2 samples):
+Just look at the formula (for simplification, denominator is just SE, without details, but it represents standard error of 2 sample means):

 ![equation](http://latex.codecogs.com/gif.latex?T_Statistic%3D%5Cfrac%7B(M1-M2)-0%7D%7BSE%7D)

-where M1 - mean of group 1 and M2 - mean of group 2 (in our example, M1 for treated and M2 for control)
+where M1 - mean of group 1 and M2 - mean of group 2 (in our example, M1 for treated and M2 for control), 0 - is a mean difference under H0.

 ​	As you can see, the greater T, the greater the difference between group means, and the greater evidence against the null hypothesis.
 The closer T is to 0, the more likely there isn't a significant difference (M1 - M2 = 0 => T = 0, no difference).